Salted-Peanuts/KOTH-Timer/docs/build-guide.md

 * `/state` fallback endpoint for UI updates

 The older v0.2 firmware is still available for reference, but new builders should use v0.3.1.

-## Supported By PCBWay

-PCB manufacturing for newer KOTH Timer PCB revisions has been supported by PCBWay.
-Their support helped make it possible to test real hardware revisions while keeping the project open source.

-## Build Guide Status:

-This Build guide is in place for use ONLY if you plan to build the timer using prototype boards instead of the PCB.
-There is currently no updated build guide for the manufactured PCB.
-However, I designed the PCB to be as self explanatory (with a bit of context) as possible.
-It relies on headers/terminals for most major components so it is PNP for the most part.

 ## Parts Required